-In certain circumstances, an injured worker may sue for common law damages, known as a “work injury damages” claim in addition to the statutory payments available under the Workers Compensation Act 1987 and the Workers Injury Management and Workers Compensation Act 1998.
+In certain circumstances, an injured worker may sue for common law damages, known as a “Work Injury Damages” claim in addition to the statutory payments available under the Workers Compensation Act 1987 and the Workers Injury Management and Workers Compensation Act 1998.

 What are Work Injury Damages?